What to Expect

 At your scheduled time, your therapist will greet you in the waiting room and bring you to his/her office.
 Sessions are approximately 55 minutes long.
 During the first session,your therapist will take the time to get to know you, talk about the therapeutic process and learn about your goals for therapy.
 We believe it is important to begin therapy by providing you with a realistic course of action and relief from the symptoms that are negatively impacting your life.
 Change within your sessions is important, but because life happens outside the therapy room, you may be offered ‘on your own practices’ and projects to help enhance the work between sessions.
 These projects may include reading, tracking behaviors, feelings and thoughts, or practicing new techniques and skills.
 You are encouraged to discuss any difficulties or questions you may have, as the deeper you understand the process of therapy, the more effectively you will be able to grasp concepts and incorporate positive changes into your life.
 It is important to recognize that therapy is not magic, and that change does not occur overnight.
 Your consistency in attending sessions,following through on assigned tasks, your willingness to invest in your treatment plan, and the extent to which you are open and honest with your self and your therapist, will play a significant role in how quickly you accomplish your goals.

 Prior to your appointment, we highly recommend beginning to journal, or taking notes of your presenting concerns, how they show up in your life, and goals for therapy.
-We also request that you complete the required paperwork, which you can print and access here(provide link), as this gives us the opportunity to review the information and be more prepared prior to your initial visit.
+We also request that you complete the required paperwork online.
+You can find the appropriate paperwork for the therapist you will be seeing here.
+Doing this in advance gives us the opportunity to review the information and be more prepared prior to your initial visit.
 If this is not possible, then we ask that you please arrive 20 minutes prior to your appointment to complete the paperwork in the office.Please bring the following with you:

 – Completed new client forms